Health Care and Education Reconciliation Act of 2010

+The reconciliation also included the Student Aid and Fiscal Responsibility Act of 2009, which was attached as a rider: this pairing allowed Democrats to achieve reforms to student loans programs, but critically it also provided budget savings sufficient to offset the ACA's dramatically increased investment in healthcare; which in turn meant that the reform bills could be progressed and passed through the Senate using the budget reconciliation procedures, avoiding threatened Republican filibusters that otherwise would derail what were two of the major domestic policy reform priorities of the new President Obama.

-It was passed by the U.S. House of Representatives on March 21, 2010, by a vote of 220–211, and passed the Senate by a vote of 56–43 on March 25, after having two minor provisions relating to Pell Grants stricken under the Byrd Rule.
-A few hours later, the amended bill was passed by the House with the vote of 220–207.
+The large and complex reconciliation bill was passed by the U.S. House of Representatives on March 21, 2010, by a vote of 220–211, and passed the Senate by a vote of 56–43 on March 25, after having had two minor provisions (relating to Pell Grants) stricken under the Byrd Rule.
+A few hours later the bill, as amended, was passed in the House by a vote of 220–207.
 The Act was signed into law by President Barack Obama on March 30, 2010, at Northern Virginia Community College.